yogurt-foundation/yogurt-css-documentation/docs/layouts/object-position.md

 ## Object Position

-Utilities for controlling how a replaced element's content should be positioned within its container.
+Utilities for manipulating how a replaced element's content should be positioned within its container.

 ### Usage